Antonio Verrio: Career

 On the succession of James II, Verrio continued his royal service and decorated Whitehall Palace (burnt in 1698) and Henry VIII's Chapel at Windsor (destroyed).
 In March 1685, he was also appointed "Keeper of the Great Garden in St James's Park".
 At the Glorious Revolution, Verrio received no royal protection from William III and had to leave the court.

 Verrio, who had worked for the nobility while he was employed by Charles and James, returned to his aristocratic clientele.
-He spent the next decade at Burghley House, the property of the 5th Earl of Exeter, and Chatsworth House, the property of the 4th Earl of Devonshire.
+He spent the next decade at Burghley House, the property of John Cecil, 5th Earl of Exeter, and Chatsworth House, the property of William Cavendish, 4th Earl of Devonshire.
 Both are very fine examples of English Baroque decoration, and Burghley contains Verrio's masterpiece, the Heaven Room.
 By 1699, William finally overrode the Test Act and invited Verrio back to court.
 After having worked at Windsor again, Verrio undertook the decoration of Hampton Court Palace for William.
 At his death, in 1702, Verrio continued his royal service and painted for Queen Anne his last royal commission in the Queen's Drawing Room.
-In 1705, Verrio was granted by the queen an annual pension of £200 and allowed to keep his lodgings at Hampton Court.
-Before his death, on 15 June 1707, Verrio painted a series of portraits including his self-portrait, now in the National Portrait Gallery.
+In 1705, Verrio was granted by the Queen an annual pension of £200 and allowed to keep his lodgings at Hampton Court.
+Before his death, on 15 June 1707, Verrio painted a series of portraits including his self-portrait, now in the National Portrait Gallery, London.

 Verrio influenced younger artists such as Louis Laguerre and James Thornhill, and his Hampton Court Palace frescoes (now under the care of Historic Royal Palaces) constitute a priceless legacy.

 Verrio's work

-Verrio's surviving decorative work in England can be seen at Burghley House, Chatsworth House, Reigate Priory, Chelsea Hospital, Christ's Hospital, Ham House, Hampton Court Palace, Moor Park, Powis Castle, Snape Castle (although in very bad condition) and Windsor Castle.
-Some of his paintings, sketches and drawings belong to various collections including the British Museum, Fitzwilliam Museum, Cambridge, National Portrait Gallery, Northampton Museum and Art Gallery, Royal Collection and the Victoria and Albert Museum.
+Verrio's surviving decorative work in England and Wales can be seen at Burghley House, Chatsworth House, Reigate Priory, Royal Hospital Chelsea, Christ's Hospital, Ham House, Hampton Court Palace, Moor Park, Powis Castle, Snape Castle (although in very bad condition) and Windsor Castle.
+Some of his paintings, sketches and drawings belong to various collections including the British Museum, Fitzwilliam Museum, Cambridge, National Portrait Gallery, London, Northampton Museum and Art Gallery, Royal Collection and the Victoria and Albert Museum.
 In France, his work can be seen in Toulouse at the musée des Augustins and at Saint Exupère's church and in Paris, where he painted some of the vaults of the Hôtel Brûlart.
 In Italy, his paintings can be found in various churches and in the provincial museum of Lecce, his native city.